paazmaya/yaml-validator/README.md

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `6.9.5`, which is [the Long Term Support (LTS) version](https://github.com/nodejs/LTS#lts-schedule1).

 This tool can be used in two ways, either via Node.js script, or as a command line tool.
+Note that when used via command line, custom structure cannot be validated.

 Installation when used via Node.js script: